pairshaped/pairshaped.ca/source/blog/meteor-react-teh-gosu-1.html.md

 We're always on the lookout for new methodologies in the web stack, and Meteor is one we've been keeping an eye on for a while.
 Here's what we like about it:

-* Nodejs on the server performs significantly better than Ruby / Rails.
+* Nodejs on the server performs significantly better than some other dynamic stacks like Ruby on Rails.
-* Websockets consume significantly less bandwidth than REST since there's no need to HTTP headers.
+* Websockets consume significantly less bandwidth than REST since there is no need to send HTTP headers every time.
-* No need to constantly customize APIs (also something GraphQL solves).
+* No need to constantly customize APIs (also something GraphQL would solve).
 * Responding to data changes is straightforward via pub / sub.
 With React this is even easier.
-* Updating data is also straightforward via Meteor methods.
+* Updating data is straightforward via Meteor methods.

 ## Why React